 - Your Personal information.
 As that is covered by the Subject Access Request ( SAR) of the General Data Protection Regulation.
-For more information on how to make a subject access request or to use the SAR template click on this link On your marks, get SAR … GO …get your healthcare records.
+More commonly referred to as the GDPR.

 - Information that is already widely available to the public eg in the annual reports of public bodies.

 - Information relating to national security.